 A lot of people that have never played ice hockey before think about trying the goalie position because “they don’t have to skate as much.”

 This can’t be farther from the truth.

 On any good ice hockey team, the goalie has to be one of the best skaters on the ice.
 The constant movement that is required to be a goalie, means that you have to balanced.
-You have to be comfortable to drop down and get up quickly.
-You can be ready to dive, slide, and jump back up into ready stance in a moments notice.
+You have to be comfortable dropping down and getting up quickly.
+You can be ready to dive, slide, and jump back up into a ready stance in a moment’s notice.

 So if you want to be a goalie, get comfortable on those skates.

 They are essential to the position because they let you go side to side more readily than regular skates.
 Goalie skates also let you move from side to side without catching an edge and stopping you dead in your tracks.

 They also have what is called a “cowling” which is the outer shell of the boot which is made to withstand impact.

 As a goalie you’ll need to move from side to side quickly.

 The basic way to do this is to push off hard with one skate and point the other skate in the direction you want to move.
 This is called a T-slide and will let you move across the entire goal.

 Other times you will be making short quick shuffles to adjust to the puck moving in front of you.
 When getting used to your goalie skates practice those movements – moving side to side in various distances and at various speeds.
 You always want to be under control and balanced, ready to make a quick move in any direction.